 SpiraTeam is the premier ALM system that manages your requirements, releases, tests, issues, and tasks in one integrated environment.
 SpiraTeam also provides integrated dashboards of project health and status information, as well as key project quality and progress indicators.
 These include requirements test coverage, task progress, project velocity, test execution, and top risk and issues – in one consolidated view that is tailor-made for agile methodologies, as well as supporting your legacy/hybrid waterfall projects.

-In addition, we provide superb technical support that ensures that inquiries and questions are dealt with in a timely and professional manner.
+• We provide superb technical support that ensures that inquiries and questions are dealt with in a timely and professional manner.

 To learn more about SpiraTeam and how it can improve your application lifecycle management, please: